 - Pain and suffering

 - Punitive damages

-To support your claim’s value, we will provide medical and funeral bills to substantiate costs to date.
-To project future values, we may provide wage statements and employer benefit package information.
-We may also look to subject matter experts to provide testimony on your loved one’s earning potential.
+To support your claim’s value, an attorney will provide medical and funeral bills to substantiate costs to date.
+To project future values, they may provide wage statements and employer benefit package information.
+They may also look to subject matter experts to provide testimony on your loved one’s earning potential.

-To help you obtain a fair settlement for your loved one’s death, David and his team may consult with industry experts related to the accident, review police and first responder reports, interview witnesses, and analyze photos of the accident scene.
+To help you obtain a fair settlement for your loved one’s death, a wrongful death lawyer like David and the Bressman Law team may consult with industry experts related to the accident, review police and first responder reports, interview witnesses, and analyze photos of the accident scene.

 Using this information, your attorney will prove the four legal elements of negligence:

-Breach of Duty: The at-fault party failed to exercise its duty of care.
-A driver texting and speeding behind the wheel is an example of a failure to exercise duty of care.
+- Breach of duty: The at-fault party failed to exercise its duty of care.
+A driver texting and speeding behind the wheel is an example of a failure to exercise the duty of care.

-Damages: The injury resulted in damages.
-David will support your claim for damages using documentation and testimony from subject matter experts.
+- Damages: The wrongful death resulted in damages.
+A wrongful death lawyer may be able to support your claim for damages using documentation and testimony from subject matter experts.

-Once David and his team have clearly established these elements, the insurance company’s lawyers should be ready to engage in serious negotiations.
-If the insurer is unwilling to offer a reasonable settlement, we may recommend filing legal action and taking your case to court.
+Once your lawyer has clearly established these elements, the insurance company’s lawyers should be ready to engage in serious negotiations.
+If the insurer is unwilling to offer a reasonable settlement, your lawyer may recommend filing legal action and taking your case to court.

 Complete a Free Case Evaluation form now